walmartlabs/thorax/README.md

 - `error` - with an errors array, if validateInput returned an array with any errors
 - `root` - the root element to serialize within, defaults to `this.$el`

-If your view uses inputs with non standard names (or no names, multiple inputs with the same name, etc), use the `serialize` event:

-    this.on('serialize', _.bind(function(attributes) {
-      attributes.custom = this.$('.my-input').val();
-    }, this));

 ### populate *view.populate([attributes] [,options])*

-Populate the form fields in the view with the given attributes.
-The keys of the attributes should correspond to the names of the inputs. `populate` is automatically called with the response from `view.context()` when `setModel` is called.
+NARRATIVE: Populate the form fields in the view with the given attributes.
+The keys of the attributes should correspond to the names of the inputs.

+API: `populate` is automatically called with the response from `view.context()` when `setModel` is called.
 By default this is just `model.attributes`.

     view.populate({
       "last-name": "Beastridge"